-- 2007 marked 40 years since the first criticality of the NBSR. - 20th anniversary of the first cold source - We continue to explore ways to better utilize the facility. - Cold source upgrades - Expansion of guide hall with 5 new cold guides - Advances in optics, instrument development - Soon our operating license will be renewed for 20 years by the NRC.
+- 2007 marked 40 years since the first criticality of the NBSR. - 20th anniversary of the first cold source - We continue to explore ways to better utilize the facility. - Cold source upgrades - Expansion of guide hall with 5 new cold guides - Advances in optics, instrument development - Our operating license was renewed in July, 2009 for 20 years by the NRC.